Michael Brody is co-chair of Winston & Strawn’s intellectual property practice group. He concentrates his practice in intellectual property trials.

-Mr. Brody was selected by Lexology/ILO as the recipient of the 2012 Client Choice Award as the outstanding Intellectual Property lawyer in Illinois.
-He is regularly listed as one of the leading intellectual property trial lawyers nationally and in Illinois by peer, client, and reporter-based rating organizations including Best Lawyers in America, Leading Lawyers, SuperLawyers, Managing IP, and others.
+Mr. Brody received the Lexology/ILO’s 2012 Client Choice Award as the outstanding Intellectual Property lawyer in Illinois. (“Get[s] the job the done for me and that means winning cases,” “Finds creative ways to leverage strengths,” “Thinks outside the box,” “Can count on his counsel and his leadership”).
+He is regularly listed as one of the leading intellectual property trial lawyers nationally by both peer, client, and reporter-based rating organizations such as IAM Patent 1000 (“Receives loud applause, thanks to his ‘level-headed approach,’ ‘ability to effortlessly assimilate difficult technical details,’ and ‘outstanding litigation judgment.’
+‘Smart and insightful.’”
+He has also been recognized nationally for many years in a variety of additional publications, including Best Lawyers in America, Leading Lawyers, Super Lawyers, Managing IP, and others.

 Mr. Brody also has actively assisted clients in managing intellectual property litigation, developing corporate strategies for dealing with the problem of “patent troll” litigation, and for monetizing intellectual property assets, as well as the development of programs for litigation evaluation, planning, budgeting, cost control, and reporting.

 His experience outside of the intellectual property field includes post-acquisition disputes, constitutional litigation, environmental litigation, insurance coverage matters, construction litigation, trust and estate litigation, and tax disputes.
 Representative non-IP clients have included Illinois Central Railway, Household International, and the governor of the state of Illinois.